peterng1618/lol-splash-finder/README.md

 ## Overview

-LoL Splash Finder is a simple Python tool I made to practice Python programming.
+LoL Splash Finder is a crude Python script I made to practice programming.
 Its primary purpose is to aid League developers in quickly navigating and opening champion splash art folders.

 ⚠️ **Note: If you are not a League developer, this tool will not have any practical use for you.**

 ## Features